The Role of Methionine In Your Journey Towards Better Hair

 Cysteine

-Produced from methionine, cysteine is an important sulfur-containing amino acid used to create taurine, glutathione and other protein structures.
-Two cysteine molecules form a new type of amino acid, known as cystine which is used for the structures of our hair, skin and nails.
-The disulfide bonds of cysteine molecule hold the hair strand together.
+Produced from methionine, cysteine is an important sulfur-containing amino acid used to create taurine, glutathione, and other protein structures.
+Two cysteine molecules form a new type of amino acid, known as cystine, which is used for the structures of our hair, skin, and nails.
+The disulfide bonds of the cysteine molecule hold the hair strand together.
 They consist of two sulfur atoms, each attached to a cystine component molecule.
-Chemical treatments like hair relaxers, straighteners and perms alter the disulfide bonds to create new hair textures.
+Chemical treatments like hair relaxers, straighteners, and perms alter the disulfide bonds to create new hair textures.

 Taurine

 Taurine is another amino acid created from methionine.
 It plays an important role in our metabolic processes, nervous system as well as our heart and circulatory system.
-The hair follicle takes in taurine from the blood steam and incorporates it into the connective tissue sheath, the hair bulb and the outer root sheath.
+The hair follicle takes in taurine from the bloodstream and incorporates it into the connective tissue sheath, the hair bulb, and the outer root sheath.
 It supports hair survival and protects the follicle from the effects of TGF-B which slows hair growth.

 Glutathione